What is 4Dcell?

 The microchannels are closed, after molding, the chip has to be attached to a glass bottom petri dish to close the system.

-The elastomer used a standard bi-composant PDMS Sylgard 184, mixed at a weight ratio of 10:1 with the curing agent.
+The elastomer is a standard bi-composant PDMS Sylgard 184, mixed at a weight ratio of 10:1 with the curing agent.

-The molds can be used various times if handled gently and kept in proper clean conditions.
+The molds can be used multiple times if handled gently and kept in proper clean conditions.
 In the microchannels kit, 4 molds are provided to allow you to make more than 100 chips.

 On the website video, there was no induced flow into the microchannels, this was spontaneous migration.
 It was a live-imaging video, and speed has been accelerated to obtain this result.
 (0.5 img/min)

-Yes it is possible, you can control the flow rate thanks to the perfusion pack which has a flow controller, with a range going from 10nL/min to 5mL/min.
+Yes it is possible, you can control the flow rate thanks to the perfusion pack which has a flow controller, which can apply a flow rate ranging from 10nL/min to 5mL/min.

 The molds are quite fragile, they have to be handled gently.
 The best way to clean the molds is to mold PDMS in them and carefully remove the chip to remove any excess dust or PDMS residues.
 The molds are not chemically resistant, do not use solvents.